JohnKacz/npp_weather_bot/README.md

 and make your own sayings for your station.
 Also make sure you have your correct station number in config.exs

 ## WeatherServer
+WeatherServer is a GenServer that simply calls into the Tweet module, but this allows us to supervise it in our main application so it can be restarted if it ever crashes

 ## Scheduling